Dashlane/we-are-hiring/README.md

 At Dashlane you will:
 - Have a lot of autonomy and be at the forefront of building a cutting edge platform that helps millions of people every day
 - Push code to production on your first week and not deal with big company bureaucracy
-- Work on complex speed and scaling challenges as we expand to a global audience
+- Work on complex challenges as we expand to a global audience
 - Take full responsibility for developing new features and making sure it meets users expectations
 - Be involved in product decisions and share ownership in the company’s success
 - Work with a world class team on both sides of the Atlantic (New York, Paris, & Lisbon)